-Data source V-Dem Original variable v2meharjrn Name in dataset v_22_13 Definition Question: Are individual journalists harassed; that is, threatened with libel, arrested, imprisoned, beaten or killed, by governmental or powerful non-governmental actors while engaged in legitimate journalistic activities?
-Responses: 0: Journalists do not dare to engage in journalistic activities that would offend powerful actors because harassment or worse would be certain to occur.
-1: Some journalists occasionally offend powerful actors but they are almost always harassed or worse and eventually forced to stop.
-2: Some journalists who offend powerful actors are forced to stop but others manage to continue practicing journalism freely for long periods of time.
-3: It is rare for any journalist to be harassed for offending powerful actors and if this were to happen, those responsible for the harassment would be identified and punished.
-4: Journalists are never harassed by governmental or powerful non-governmental actors while engaged in legitimate journalistic activities.
+Data source V-Dem Original variable v2meharjrn Name in data set v_22_13 Definition Question: Are individual journalists harassed; that is, threatened with libel, arrested, imprisoned, beaten or killed, by governmental or powerful non-governmental actors while engaged in legitimate journalistic activities?
+Responses: 0.
+Journalists do not dare to engage in journalistic activities that would offend powerful actors because harassment or worse would be certain to occur.
+1. Some journalists occasionally offend powerful actors but they are almost always harassed or worse and eventually forced to stop.
+2. Some journalists who offend powerful actors are forced to stop but others manage to continue practising journalism freely for long periods of time.
+3. It is rare for any journalist to be harassed for offending powerful actors and if this were to happen, those responsible for the harassment would be identified and punished.
+4. Journalists are never harassed by governmental or powerful non-governmental actors while engaged in legitimate journalistic activities.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Rights 2.2.
 Civil Liberties 2.2.B.
 Freedom of the Press Aggregation IRT to construct subcomponent 2.2.B.
 Freedom of the Press.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Media self-censorship (v\22\14)
+Media self-censorship (v_22_14)

-Data source V-Dem Original variable v2meslfcen Name in dataset v_22_14 Definition Question: Is there self-censorship among journalists when reporting on issues that the government considers politically sensitive?
-Responses: 0: Self-censorship is complete and thorough.
-1: Self-censorship is common but incomplete.
-2: There is self-censorship on a few highly sensitive political issues but not on moderately sensitive issues.
-3: There is little or no self-censorship among journalists.
-Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Indicator of 2.
-Rights 2.2.
-Civil Liberties 2.2.B.
-Freedom of the Press Aggregation IRT to construct subcomponent 2.2.B.
+ISOISIIIP (V_ZZ_14) V-Dem v2meslfcen v_22_14 Question: Is there self-censorship among journalists when reporting on issues that the government considers politically sensitive?
+Responses: 0.
+Self-censorship is complete and thorough.
+1. Self-censorship is common but incomplete.
+2. There is self-censorship on a few highly sensitive political issues but not on moderately sensitive issues.
+3. There is little or no self-censorship among journalists.
+Ordinal, converted to interval by the measurement model.
+Pemstein et al. (2020) Coppedge et al. (2024) Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+2. Rights2.2.
+Civil Liberties2.2.B.
+Freedom of the Press IRT to construct subcomponent 2.2.B.
 Freedom of the Press.
-Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Scaled to range from 0 (lowest score) to 1 (highest score).

-Critical Print/broadcast media (v\22\15)
+Critical print/broadcast media (v_22_15)

-Toducast media (v_22_13) Data source V-Dem Original variable v2mecrit Name in dataset v_22_15 Definition Question: Of the major print and broadcast outlets, how many routinely criticize the government?
-Responses: 0: None.
-1: Only a few marginal outlets.
-2: Some important outlets routinely criticize the government but there are other important outlets that never do.
-3: All major media outlets criticize the government, at least occasionally.
+Critical printy broadcast media (V_22_13) Data source V-Dem Original variable v2mecrit Name in data set v_22_15 Definition Question: Of the major print and broadcast outlets, how many routinely criticize the government?
+Responses: 0.
+None.
+1. Only a few marginal outlets.
+2. Some important outlets routinely criticize the government but there are other important outlets that never do.
+3. All major media outlets criticize the government, at least occasionally.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Rights 2.2.
 Civil Liberties 2.2.B.
 Freedom of the Press Aggregation IRT to construct subcomponent 2.2.B.
 Freedom of the Press.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Print/broadcast media perspectives (v\22\16)
+Print/broadcast media perspectives (v_22_16)